Evidence Level

 1

-Meta-analyses of collagen peptide supplementation (containing proline, glycine, hydroxyproline) for skin elasticity, hydration, joint pain.
+Pooled analyses of collagen peptide supplementation (containing proline, glycine, hydroxyproline) for skin elasticity, hydration, joint pain.

-Pooled across collagen peptide RCTs.
+Pooled across collagen peptide clinical trials.

 Modest improvements in skin elasticity, hydration, joint pain across multiple trials.
-CRITICAL CAVEAT: most evidence is for hydrolyzed collagen peptides (not isolated proline).
+Critical caveat: most evidence is for hydrolyzed collagen peptides (not isolated proline).
 Industry-funded trials predominate.
 Standalone proline supplementation has minimal evidence — collagen peptides are the practical delivery vehicle.

 2